 Phone+91 95718 25008

-Do note: make sure you go to the original bhang shop, now called the Lassi Shop, next to Trotters Travel at the fort gate.
+Note: Make sure you go to the original bhang shop, now called the Lassi Shop, next to Trotters Travel at the fort gate.
 The new "government authorized" bhang shop down the street is reportedly not as good.
-The owners apparently bribed the officials and took the government license.

 AddressThaiyat, Rajasthan 345001, India